FoundationDB/fdb-kubernetes-operator/docs/design/three_datahall.md

     value: $az
 ```

-The processes in the other Kubernetes clusters will join the current `FoundationDBCluster`.
+The podNames in the other Kubernetes clusters will join the current `FoundationDBCluster`.
-Once enough processes joined the cluster one of the operator will select 9 Coordinators span across 3 `data_halls`.
+Once enough podNames joined the cluster one of the operator will select 9 Coordinators span across 3 `data_halls`.

 ### Coordinator selection